filruzicka/filruzicka.github.io/research.md

 ## Research programme

 Adaptation is a key motivating interest for evolutionary biologists.
 Some organisms—like humans—are diploid, outcrossing, and sexual, while others—like many plants—are haploid, self-fertilising, and asexual.
 Why?
 What is the genetic basis of these and other adaptations?
 Is adaptation easy and rapid, or is it limited by the amount of genetic variation?
-Despite much interest in these research questions, answers remain elusive because most genetic variation is non-adaptive (i.e., it is deleterious or neutral) and because estimates of fitness are hard to come by.
-As a result, we have been unable to test many fundamental and long-standing theories about adaptation.
+Despite a century-old tradition of theoretical models of evolution and adaptation, empirical tests of such models remain challenging because most genetic variation is non-adaptive (i.e., it is deleterious or neutral) and because estimates of fitness are hard to come by.
+In short: answers to fundamental and long-standing questions about adaptation remain elusive.

 ![Pic](/assets/Sexualantagonismimage.png)